 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Installing Moodle.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Installing Moodle.

 This page explains how to install Moodle.
 If you are an expert and/or in a hurry try Installation Quickstart.